alexcroox/R3/extension/README.md

 Next we need to tell POCO where to find the MySQL includes in `POCOHOME/buildwin.cmd`.
 Find the line that looks like `set MYSQL_DIR=C:\PROGRA~1\MySQL\MYSQLS~1.5` and replace the path with where you've installed the MySQL Connector.
-Default install directory is `C:\Program Files (x86)\MySQL\MySQL Connector C 6.1`.
+Default install directory for 32 bit is `C:\Program Files (x86)\MySQL\MySQL Connector C 6.1`, for 64 bit it's `C:\Program Files\MySQL\MySQL Connector C 6.1`.
+You must use the same MySQL architecture you are building POCO in!

-Now you should be able build POCO with `.\buildwin.cmd 120 build static_mt both Win32 nosamples notests`.
+Now you should be able build POCO for 32bit with `.\buildwin.cmd 140 build static_mt both Win32 nosamples notests`.
+For 64bit with `.\buildwin.cmd 140 build static_mt both x64 nosamples notests`.

 #### spdlog